 Take a Day Trip to Find Shoebills in Mabamba Swamp

-Our favorite excursion in the vicinity of Entebbe Airport was definitely our morning tour of Mabamba Swamp.
-Just an hour and a half by car from Entebbe, Uganda's Mabamba Swamp is home to the shy and elusive shoe-billed stork.
+Our favorite thing to do in the vicinity of Entebbe Airport was definitely our morning tour of Mabamba Swamp.
+Just an hour and a half by car from Entebbe, Uganda's Mabamba Swamp is home to the shy and elusive shoebilled stork.
 Shoebills were definitely on my birding bucket list.
 We spent two hours in a small canoe exploring the swamp with eagle-eyed guide Ismail and saw three shoebills.
 It's amazing that a once-in-a-lifetime birding adventure is so easily accessible from Entebbe.

-As you can see, there is plenty to do in and around Uganda's Entebbe Airport.
-While a safari including mountain gorillas, chimpanzees, and the Big Five are the main attractions in Uganda, padding your trip with a day or two in Entebbe on either end will not disappoint.
+I hope I've convinced you why you should visit Entebbe.
+As you can see, there are plenty of things to do in and around Uganda's Entebbe Airport.
+While a safari including mountain gorilla tracking, chimpanzee trekking, hippos on the Kazinga Channel, and the Big Five are the main attractions in Uganda, padding your trip with couple days in Entebbe at the start and end of your trip will not disappoint.